 - From 1 January 2021 all of Councils sites are being powered by 100% renewable electricity.
 This has slashed Council's annual emissions by about 80%.
 Read more.

 - Council has partnered with Ausgrid on the very exciting Community Battery Trail.
 The first of it's kind on the east coast of Australia, the Beacon Hill Community battery was installed in February 2021 and is part of a 2 year pilot aiming to help local residents get the most out of their solar systems while improving the local electricity grid.
 Read more.

-- Council now has over 800KW of solar panels installed.
+- Council now has over 900KW of solar panels installed.
 The 265kW "power station" solar system at Manly Andrew 'Boy' Charlton Aquatic Centre is one of the largest systems on the Northern Beaches.
-We are installing even more this year, and adding our first battery too.
+We have also recently added our first solar-powered battery too.

 - Improved water quality with projects such as Water Sensitive Urban Design rain gardens and creek restoration projects, such as Frog Hollow Creek rehabilitation.